Retired / Later Life

 Often people at this stage of life are juggling multiple conflicting concerns; maintaining their lifestyle, planning for unknown future care costs and passing assets to the next generation.
 Inheritance Tax (IHT) may also be a concern.
 These are complex issues that benefit from an experienced adviser and a financial plan.

 Like all forms of tax planning, IHT mitigation strategies that have been put in place in the past or that may work in the present are vulnerable to continual legislative change and a regular review of this area of planning is essential to avoid the pitfalls.

-The subject of Long Term Care needs can be difficult and often complex.
-What would happen if you needed to be looked after in the future?
-What if you are in need of specialist care?
+The subject of Long-Term Care needs can be difficult and often complex.
+What would happen if you need care in the future?
+What if you need specialist care?